Puja (Hinduism): Guru puja

 In the case of great spiritual masters, there is also a custom to perform puja for a living person especially at Guru Purnima.
 Gurus are sometimes chosen as objects of puja and honoured as living gods or seen as the embodiment of specific deities.
 Gurus are sometimes adorned with symbolic clothes, garlands and other ornaments, and celebrated with incense, washing and anointing their feet, giving them fruits, food and drink and meditating at their feet, asking for their blessing.

 Govardhan Puja

 Govardhan Puja, also known as Annakut or Annakoot, is a Hindu festival celebrated on the first lunar day of the bright fortnight of the month of Kartika, typically falling on the fourth day of Diwali.
 During this festival, devotees honor Govardhan Hill and express gratitude to Lord Krishna by preparing and offering a diverse array of vegetarian foods.

-For followers of Vaishnavism, Govardhan Puja commemorates the event described in the Bhagavata Purana where Lord Krishna lifted Govardhan Hill to shield the villagers of Vrindavan from heavy rainfall.
-This act symbolizes divine protection for devotees who wholly rely on God for refuge.
+For followers of Vaishnavism, Govardhan Puja commemorates the episode described in the Bhagavata Purana, in which Lord Krishna lifted Govardhan Hill to shield the villagers of Vrindavan from torrential rainfall.
+This act symbolizes divine protection and the faith of devotees who wholly rely on God for refuge.
 To mark this occasion, devotees present a symbolic "mountain of food" representing Govardhan Hill as an offering to God, reaffirming their faith and devotion.

 Govardhan Puja is widely observed by various Hindu denominations across India and beyond.